Toyota Celica: Seventh generation (T230; 1999)

-Exporting of the Celica ceased in July 2005 for North American and Australian markets.
+Exports of the Celica ceased in July 2005 for North American and Australian markets.
 However, until mid-May, customers could still order one, although it was advised they took action before that time ended.

 The last Celica was rolled off production line on 21 April 2006, after 36 years and seven generations.
 In its last year of production, the Celica was only officially sold in Japan and Europe.

-There has been no direct successor to the Celica, however, the Scion tC (exclusive to North America) is seen by some people as the spiritual successor to the Celica.

 North America

-In the U.S. and Canada, two models were offered; the base model GT and the higher performance GT-S. All models were Liftback only.
+In the US and Canada, two models were offered; the base model GT and the higher performance GT-S. All models were Liftback only.
 All models featured dual front airbags, daytime running lights (DRL) with auto-on parking and headlights, and 4 cup holders: two in the front and two in the rear.
 Power door lock and power window switches were mounted on the center console to reduce costs.
 Rear seats were contoured for only 2 passengers and can split down 50/50 to increase cargo capacity.
 Two-speed front wipers had variable intermittent adjustment.
 The rear wiper had a single speed and fixed intermittent speed.
 Windshield and rear window washers were also standard.
 In the interest of reducing weight, the optional sunroof was made of polymer plastics instead of glass.
-In later models, the sunroof was made of glass, probably for cost reasons.
-Other options include ABS, rear spoiler, fog lights, HID low beam headlights, upgraded JBL stereo system, 6-disc CD changer, leather seat surfaces, side-impact airbags, floor mats, vehicle intrusion protection (VIP) alarms with door lock/unlock feature, cargo net, cold area package (heavy-duty battery and starter motor) and liftback cargo cover.
+In later models, the sunroof was made of glass.
+Other options include ABS, rear spoiler, fog lights (for GT, standard on GT-S), 6-disc CD changer, leather seat surfaces, side-impact airbags, floor mats, vehicle intrusion protection (VIP) alarms with door lock/unlock feature, cargo net, cold area package (heavy-duty battery and starter motor) and liftback cargo cover.

-The GT was powered by the 1ZZ-FE rated at 140 bhp at 6,400 rpm and 125 lbft of torque at 4,200 rpm.
+The GT was powered by the 1ZZ-FE engine rated at 140 bhp at 6,400 rpm and 125 lbft of torque at 4,200 rpm.
 It uses Toyota's VVT-i (Variable Valve Timing with intelligence) system which modulated the intake cam phase angle to increase torque and horsepower throughout the rev range.
 This is a similar engine used on the Matrix, Corolla, and MR2 Spyder.
-Transmission choices comprised a five-speed manual or four-speed automatic.
-The GT has standard front disc brakes and rear drum brakes, 195/60/15 with standard wheel covers or optional alloy wheels.
+Transmission choices comprised a 5-speed manual or 4-speed automatic.
+The GT has standard front disc brakes and rear drum brakes, 195/60/15 tires with standard wheel covers or optional alloy wheels.